BUILD FRONTIERS: MANIFESTO

 For too long, we've been led astray.
 Once the convergence of the greatest minds, universities are now assembly lines of conformity.
 In its quest for standardization, the modern education system now pushes individuals towards a societal 'normal' path, inadvertently stifling the very spark of genius it claims to nurture; unintentionally crushing the geniuses and contrarians who sought otherwise.

-Everyone at universities started out hoping to make a difference.
+Everyone in universities entered hoping to make a difference.

 Only single digits try at the end.